aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 1. Click **Create State Machine** to create the state machine.

-1. In the pop-up window, select the IAM role automatically generated for you (the name should look like `StatesExecutionRole-{region-name}`
+1. In the pop-up window, select the IAM role automatically generated for you (the name should look like `StatesExecutionRole-{region-name}`).

 	![pick IAM role for state machine](./images/pick-state-role.png)

-1. Click the **New execution** button to start a new execution
+1. Click the **New execution** button to start a new execution.

 1. Here you specify the input data passed into the AWS Step Functions state machine to process.
 You can specify an unique ID in the "execution id" field on the top, or leave it blank (if left blank, one unique ID will be automatically generated for you).
 For the input data, type in the follow JSON.
 Make sure to substitute the `s3Bucket` and `userId` field with your own values.